lightstep/otel-launcher-node/README.md

 # Launcher, a Lightstep Distro for OpenTelemetry 🚀 [Deprecated]

-In August 2023, [Lightstep became ServiceNow Cloud](https://docs.lightstep.com/docs/banner-faq) Observability.
+In August 2023, [Lightstep became ServiceNow
+Cloud Observability](https://docs.lightstep.com/docs/banner-faq).
 To ease the transition, all code artifacts will continue to use the Lightstep name.
 You don't need to do anything to keep using this repository.